skiptoniam/ppmData/README.md

 for generating pseudo-absences.
-If the users intent is to reduce sighting biases via a targeted background scheme, we recommend that bias is accounted for via covariates (distance to roads) or an offset (a known amount of effort) (e.g Warton et al., 2013; Fithian et al, 2015).
+If the users intent is to reduce sighting biases via a targeted background scheme, we recommend that bias is accounted for via covariates (distance to roads) or an offset (a known amount of effort) (e.g Warton et al., 2013; Renner et al, 2015).

 ### References